Manchester United have always had talented players in their academy – but what happened to the team that won the 2011 FA Youth Cup?

 He established himself as a reliable top-flight defender at Turf Moor and earned a £30million move to Everton in 2017.

-The 27-year-old has now made over 150 Premier League appearances and has 10 England caps to his name.
+The 29-year-old has now made over 200 Premier League appearances and has 12 England caps to his name, though he’s not played for Gareth Southgate’s team since 2020.

 Jesse Lingard rinsing Michael Keane over the time he accidentally shaved his head 💇